MatthewAlexanderFisher/MAS2903-Notes/_build/html/_sources/content/chapter3.md

 ```

-Figure {ref}`fig:normaltrunc`{reference-type="ref"
-reference="fig:normaltrunc"} shows a plot of the densities of (a) a
+Figure  shows a plot of the densities of (a) a $\mathcal{N}(1,1)$
-$\mathcal{N}(1,1)$ distribution and (b) a $\mathcal{N}(1,1)$
+distribution and (b) a $\mathcal{N}(1,1)$ distribution truncated to
-distribution truncated to $\theta>0$.
-Notice that for $\theta>0$ the
+$\theta>0$.
+Notice that for $\theta>0$ the truncated normal's density
-truncated normal's density has the same shape as that of the original
+has the same shape as that of the original distribution.
+However the
-distribution.
-However the truncated density takes proportionately larger
+truncated density takes proportionately larger values, since both curves
-values, since both curves must have an area underneath of one.
-Also, we
+must have an area underneath of one.
+Also, we can see that the mean of
-can see that the mean of the truncated distribution will be larger than
+the truncated distribution will be larger than the mean of the original
-the mean of the original distribution and the standard deviation will be
+distribution and the standard deviation will be smaller.
-smaller.

 This is an important general point.
 Truncating a distribution changes
 the mean and variance.
 Calculating the new values can be difficult.

 ![Plot of a normal and truncated normal
-distribution](images/truncatednormal.svg){#fig:normaltrunc}
+distribution](images/truncatednormal.svg)

-### Bayesian Inference with Truncated Priors {#bayesian-inference-with-truncated-priors .unnumbered}
+### Bayesian Inference with Truncated Priors

 Suppose we can do a Bayesian analysis for an ordinary prior.
 Then it's
 easy to do the analysis for a truncated version of this prior by the